ToshioCP/Gtk4-tutorial/src/sec29.src.md

 `this` object will be explained in [Section 31](sec31.src.md).

 The C source code is as follows.
-Its name is `list2.c` and located under [src/misc](misc) directory.
+Its name is `list2.c` and located under [/src/misc](misc/) directory.

 @@@include
 misc/list2.c
 @@@

-No signal handler is needed for GtkBulderListItemFactory.
+No signal handler is needed for GtkBuilderListItemFactory.
 GtkSingleSelection is used, so user can select one item at a time.

-Because this is a small program, the ui data is given as a string.
+Because this is a small program, the UI data is given as a string.

 ## GtkDirectoryList